Its core product is the Slingo range of slots and casino games, with various genres of Slingo games created for partners around the world.

-- Slingo straightforward to sell, just a question of integration onto other platforms
+- Slingo is straightforward to sell, just a question of integration onto other platforms

-- New partners in US, Asia and Scandinavia
+- New partners have been added in the US, Asia and Scandinavia

 What the broker says: Peel Hunt